mspnp/aks-jumpbox-imagebuilder/README.md

 1. **Deploy AIB service's Managed Identity and assign Azure RBAC roles.**

    Now you'll deploy the AIB service's Managed Identity, assign it Azure RBAC permissions, and deploy your AKS jumpbox image template.
-This does not perform the image build, but simply gets the definition of the image deployed to azure as a managed resource, and sets up the AIB service's identity such that it can build the image in its transient compute resources.
+This does not perform the image build, but simply gets the definition of the image deployed to Azure as a managed resource, and sets up the AIB service's identity such that it can build the image in its transient compute resources.

    Option 1: _Requires cloned repo._

    Update the values in `azuredeploy.parameters.json` to align with your environment.
-Specifically you'll be setting parameter values with the target subnet (from Step 2 above) in which the image will be built from within, what RBAC roles the service's Managed Identity will receive, and where the built image resource will be distributed to.
+Specifically you'll be setting parameter values with the target subnet (from Step 1 above) in which the image will be built from within, what RBAC roles the service's Managed Identity will receive, and where the built image resource will be distributed to.

    ```bash
    az deployment group create -g $RESOURCE_GROUP_AIB -f azuredeploy.json -p "@azuredeploy.parameters.json" -n aibaksjumpboximgtemplate